Geodamc/fusion-os/README.md

 - An Arch-based Linux distribution (recommended).
 - CPU with virtualization support (VT-x or AMD-V).
 - A secondary GPU for passthrough (optional, for "Play like a Pro" experience).
+- A folder called fusion-essentials (is in GeodaMC, YouTube)

 ### 2. Installation
 Clone the repository and run the master installer: